shourya01/time-series-forecasting-federation/.experiments/README.md

         python 1_run_client.py --client_id $i &
     done
     wait
 done
 ```

 *NOTE:* A lot of files have local filepaths.
 Also, the dataset is stored locally on my machine.
-Thus it will be difficult to independently run the script by just cloning this repo.
+Thus it will be difficult to independently run the script by just cloning this repo.l